huyz/chromium-search-sync/README.md

 ## Current Status

-Tested on macOS.
-I'll check Linux and Windows soon.
+Tested on macOS and Linux.
+Windows support requires running this script from the Cygwin environment.
 Open an issue if you test before me and it fails.

 Include the --smoke-test option in [bug reports](https://github.com/mcgroarty/brave-search-sync/issues).